dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_owner_of

-Returns the owner `Account` of each token identified by a list of `token_ids`.
+Returns the owner `Account` of each token in a list `token_ids` of token ids.
 The ordering of the response elements is arbitrary.

 For non-existing token ids, the `NonExistingTokenId` error variant is returned.

 The `NotMigrated` error type is used to help migration of NFT ledgers of other standards using ICP AccountId instead of ICRC-1 Account to store the owners.
 See section [Migration Path for Ledgers Using ICP AccountId](#migration-path-for-ledgers-using-icp-accountid).

+The `GenericError` type is used for expressing any other error and is not further specified in ICRC-7.

 ```candid "Type definitions" +=
 type GetOwnerError = variant {